Local Property Tax (LTP) 2017 – What you need to know when selling a house.

 How much LTP do I have to pay?

 LPT is a self-assessed tax.
 The amount on LPT you will have to pay depends on what the property’s declared worth was as of 1 May 2013.
 If the property worth was declared honestly then you will continue to pay that amount until 31 October 2019.
-The tax increases incrementally with every valuation band and can differ between areas due to reductions made by different local authorities.
+The tax increases incrementally with every valuation band.
+It can differ between areas due to reductions made by different local authorities.

 Paying LTP when selling a property